ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     protected _mergeObjectInPlace(target: JsonObject, src: JsonObject, state: JsonEditorState): Result<JsonObject>;
     mergeObjectsInPlace(target: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
     mergeObjectsInPlaceWithContext(context: IJsonContext | undefined, base: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     options: IJsonEditorOptions;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     //
     // @internal
     protected _rules: IJsonEditorRule[];
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
 //
 // @public
 export class JsonEditorConverter extends Conversion.BaseConverter<JsonValue, IJsonContext> {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(editor: JsonEditor);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" constructor(editor: JsonEditor);
     array(): Converter<JsonArray, IJsonContext>;
     // (undocumented)
     protected _convert(from: unknown, context?: IJsonContext): Result<JsonValue>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static createWithEditor(editor: JsonEditor): Result<JsonEditorConverter>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static createWithEditor(editor: JsonEditor): Result<JsonEditorConverter>;
     // (undocumented)
     readonly editor: JsonEditor;
     object(): Converter<JsonObject, IJsonContext>;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
 //
 // @public
-class JsonEditorRuleBase implements IJsonEditorRule {
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: This type of declaration is not supported yet by the resolver
-    //
-    // (undocumented)
-    editProperty(__key: string, __value: JsonValue, __state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: This type of declaration is not supported yet by the resolver
-    //
-    // (undocumented)
-    editValue(__value: JsonValue, __state: JsonEditorState): DetailedResult<JsonValue, JsonEditFailureReason>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: This type of declaration is not supported yet by the resolver
-    //
-    // (undocumented)
-    finalizeProperties(__deferred: JsonObject[], __state: JsonEditorState): DetailedResult<JsonObject[], JsonEditFailureReason>;
-}

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-class JsonEditorState {
+export class JsonEditorState {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(editor: IJsonCloneEditor, baseOptions: IJsonEditorOptions, runtimeContext?: IJsonContext);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" constructor(editor: IJsonCloneEditor, baseOptions: IJsonEditorOptions, runtimeContext?: IJsonContext);
     get context(): IJsonContext | undefined;
     defer(obj: JsonObject): void;
     get deferred(): JsonObject[];
     // @internal
     protected readonly _deferred: JsonObject[];
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver readonly editor: IJsonCloneEditor;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" readonly editor: IJsonCloneEditor;
     extendContext(baseContext: IJsonContext | undefined, add: {
         vars?: VariableValue[];
         refs?: IJsonReferenceMap[];
     }): Result<IJsonContext | undefined>;
+    // Warning: (ae-forgotten-export) The symbol "JsonEditorValidationRules" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver failValidation<T = JsonObject>(rule: JsonEditorValidationRules, message?: string, validation?: IJsonEditorValidationOptions): DetailedFailure<T, JsonEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" failValidation<T = JsonObject>(rule: JsonEditorValidationRules, message?: string, validation?: IJsonEditorValidationOptions): DetailedFailure<T, JsonEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver getContext(defaultContext?: IJsonContext): IJsonContext | undefined;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" getContext(defaultContext?: IJsonContext): IJsonContext | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     //
     // @internal
     protected static _getEffectiveOptions(options: IJsonEditorOptions, context?: IJsonContext): Result<IJsonEditorOptions>;
     getRefs(defaultContext?: IJsonContext): IJsonReferenceMap | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver getVars(defaultContext?: IJsonContext): TemplateVars | undefined;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" getVars(defaultContext?: IJsonContext): TemplateVars | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     //
     // @internal
     protected readonly _id: number;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     //
     // @internal
     protected static _nextId: number;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver readonly options: IJsonEditorOptions;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" readonly options: IJsonEditorOptions;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-type JsonEditorValidationRules = 'invalidPropertyName' | 'invalidPropertyValue' | 'undefinedPropertyValue';

 // @public
 export interface JsonObject {